Antifragile (album)

 Antifragile is the tenth studio album by the American heavy metal band All That Remains.
 It was released on January 31, 2025, independently.
 It is their first album to not feature founding guitarist Oli Herbert, who died on October 17, 2018, and longtime drummer Jason Costa, who had been with the band since their 2008 album Overcome until his departure in 2023.
 It also is the first album to feature drummer Anthony Barone, the first with bassist Matt Deis since This Darkened Heart, and the only album to feature lead guitarist Jason Richardson.

-Background
+Background and release

 The death of founding guitarist Oli Hebert in 2018 led lead singer Phil Labonte to question if the band could even continue without Oli.
 This forced the band into a new direction, resulting in an entirely new lineup with Jason Richardson becoming the lead guitarist, Matt Deis returning on bass, and Anthony Barone on drums.
 The band also parted ways with their record label, with Labonte emphasizing a desire to own their art outright and avoid being constrained by label expectations.”